asynchronics/nexosim-py/docs/user_guide.md

 ## Serializable types

-The NeXosimPy package provides a convenient API for constructing Python counterparts to rust's `struct` and `enum` types that can be (de)serialized as events, requests or replies within a [`Simulation`][nexosim.Simulation].
+The nexosim-py package provides a convenient API for constructing Python counterparts to rust's `struct` and `enum` types that can be (de)serialized as events, requests or replies within a [`Simulation`][nexosim.Simulation].